python-happybase/happybase/doc/index.rst

 **HappyBase** is a developer-friendly `Python <http://python.org/>`_ library to interact with `Apache HBase <http://hbase.apache.org/>`_.

-.. rubric:: Table of contents
+.. rubric:: Contents of this documentation

 .. toctree::
    :maxdepth: 1